Matthew-Mullin/Matthew-Mullin.github.io/_posts/2022-3-2-git-linux.md

 4. For password:
     1. follow the steps for creating a token: <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>
     2. paste in your token for the password
-    3. (optional) save the token to a .txt file or something for convenience
+    3. (optional) save the token to a .txt file or something for

+# Push your changes
+1. Mess around with some files in your local repository
-5. Push what you have to the origin: <https://www.linode.com/docs/guides/how-to-install-git-and-clone-a-github-repository/>
+2. Push what you have to the origin: <https://www.linode.com/docs/guides/how-to-install-git-and-clone-a-github-repository/>
     1. cd to your github folder
     2.
     ```bash